erfansydkzm/Reactivities/README.md

 # Reactivities
-A simple blog with .NET and React technologies
+A simple blog with .NET and React technologies...